jingyunx/Deformation-Flow-Based-Two-stream-Network-for-Lip-Reading/README.md

 ## Dataset
 This model is trained on LRW (grayscale) and LRW-1000 (RGB).
 ## Training And Testing
-You can train or test the model as follow:
+You can train or test the model as follows:
 ```
 python train.py options.toml
 ```